As autos go electric, Toyota chases hydrogen dream | Headlines

 "The enemy is carbon, not internal combustion engines.
 We shouldn't just focus on one technology but make use of the technologies we already possess," Toyoda said at the track.
 "Carbon neutrality is not about one having a single choice, but about keeping options open."
 Toyota's latest push into hydrogen tech comes as the world's biggest carmaker joins the rush to win a share of the growing market for battery electric vehicles (BEV) as the world tightens emission regulations to meet carbon-cutting pledges.

+Although still only a small portion of vehicles on the road, global electric car registrations in 2020 grew 41% even as the overall car market contracted by almost a sixth, according to the International Energy Agency (IEA).
 By 2025, Toyota plans to have 15 EV models available and is investing $13.5 billion over a decade to expand battery production.
-NOT ONLY ELECTRIC

-At the gathering in Glasgow, six major carmakers, including General Motors, Ford Motor, Sweden's Volvo, and Daimler AG's Mercedes-Benz signed a declaration to phase out fossil-fuel cars by 2040.
-Toyota declined to join that group, arguing that much of the world is not ready for a shift to EVs.
-Another notable absence was Germany's Volkswagen.

-"We don't want to be seen as an EV maker, but as a carbon-neutral company," Toyota Vice Chairman Shigeru Hayakawa told Reuters in an interview.
-Hayakawa likened the technological choice facing the auto industry to the late 19th-century contest that pitted direct current electricity transmission against the alternating current.
-The stakes are high.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)